erroronline1/caro/readme.md

 * Manually set mime type for site-webmanifest as application/manifest+json for IIS servers.

 ### Application setup
-* Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner) e.g. in directory media/favicon/
+* Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner, watermark logo best with transparent background) e.g. in directory media/favicon/
 * Set up api/config.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
+Apply set pemissions to _install.default.XX-files.
 * [Customize](#customisation) your appropriate language-files (language.XX and _install.default.XX)
 * Select an installation password for the system user.